Limavady – History, Attractions and Trails with Amazing Photos

 There are lots of things to do in Limavady and it’s surrounding area – hence why we think it is a hidden gem in County Derry/Londonderry.
 Its location means it is beside some amazing historic sites and has plenty of modern entertainment for all ages.

 Roe Valley Country Park

 Roe Valley Country Park is a three-mile-long wooded park that the River Roe partly runs through.
 It is managed by the Northern Ireland Environment Agency.
 Several bridges are located over the river but only of them is accessible by cars.
 During periods of heavy rain some parts of the park may become inaccessible due flooding along the paths.

 Numerous types of living creatures can be found in the park, such as foxes, badgers and otters in addition to over 60 species of birds.

 Visitors can learn about the industrial and natural heritage of the area in the museum and countryside centre.
-You can also check out the remains of buildings that was previously used in the linen industry, a restored water wheel and much of the original equipment is preserved including ruined water mills used in linen production.
+You can also check out the remains of buildings that were previously used in the linen industry.
+A restored water wheel and much of the original equipment is preserved including ruined water mills used in linen production.

 The Roe Valley Country Park is definitely worth a visit any time of the year.

 Located in County Londonderry in Northern Ireland, Dungiven Castle dates back to the 17th century.
 The famed castle once housed the US Army during World War II, and later was used as a dance hall in the 1950s and 1960s.

 Afterwards, it fell into a state of disrepair and sadly the local council decided to take it down completely.
 Luckily, a local group decided to fight these plans and in 1989 Glenshane Community Development bought the lease, aiming to redevelop the property.
 They sought funding opportunities and managed to obtain them from the Heritage Lottery Fund, Limavady Borough Council and the International Fund for Ireland.